ProcStack/procstack.github.io/AboutMe/Film_Work.htm.md

 The talk was to a decently full room, my bit was about camera based crowd navigation for Peanuts.

+ For Peanuts, I built an angle-to-camera locking system to drive agent's Movement and Head, Torso, & Legs joint orientation to match the 2D style of the original cartoons.
+Along with Rails, Agents could choose to break free from, yet stay in rows on screen.

+ For Ferdinand, I built dynamic Arm IK to have drivers hold 10&2 on steering wheels, passengers to sit, and co-developed a horse-and-jockey system to keep the Passengers (Jockeys) in the Cars (Horses) while they drive the streets.

+Please note, prior to Ferdinand, Houdini didn't have Crowd Simulation yet.

+We developed our crowd tools & pipeline in-house.

 While working in Crowds,

-   I built most of the navigation tools, placement, pathing, obstacle detection, and made the usual crowd/boid navigation logic itself in Houdini for Birds & Land critters.
+   I built most of the navigation tools, placement, pathing, obstacle detection, and the usual crowd/boid navigation logic itself in Houdini for Birds & Land critters.

 I wrote systems to understand the terrain and how to follow the flow of the ground,

+     (Hence why I like AI Development now.)

    Multi-limb IK for the people & animals to walk over uneven terrain, and a 'lookAt' system for the characters to look around with multiple neck joints smoothly.